Delinquency Case Rate Trends

 [Text only] [Excel file]

-- The disparity between male and female delinquency case rates declined between 1985 and 2010.
-In 1985, the delinquency case rate for males was about 4 times greater than the rate for females; by 2010, the male rate was less than 2.5 times the female rate - 61.1 compared with 24.8.
+- The disparity between male and female delinquency case rates declined between 1985 and 2011.
+In 1985, the delinquency case rate for males was about 4 times greater than the rate for females; by 2011, the male rate was about 2.5 times the female rate - 55.5 compared with 22.5.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: